elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 The client will automatically round-robin across the hosts (unless you select or implement a different [connection selector](#connection-selector)).

+### Connect using an Elastic Cloud ID

+If you are using [Elastic Cloud](https://www.elastic.co/cloud), you can provide your cloud id to the client.
+You must supply your username and password separately, and optionally a port.
+If no port is supplied, port 9243 will be used.

+Note: Do not enable sniffing when using Elastic Cloud.
+The nodes are behind a load balancer so Elastic Cloud will take care of everything for you.

+    Elasticsearch::Client.new(cloud_id: 'name:bG9jYWxob3N0JGFiY2QkZWZnaA==', user: 'elastic', password: 'changeme')

 ### Authentication

 You can pass the authentication credentials, scheme and port in the host configuration hash: